AlexsLemonade/OpenPBTA-analysis/analyses/mutect2-vs-strelka2/README.md

 The original issue for this analysis is [here](https://github.com/AlexsLemonade/OpenPBTA-analysis/issues/30).
 The findings of this analysis led to the addition of two other mutation callers, [VarDict and Lancet](https://github.com/AlexsLemonade/OpenPBTA-analysis/issues/103).

-Note that this analysis uses `maftools::read.maf` which by defauly only uses coding and nonsynonymous mutations.
+Note that this analysis uses `maftools::read.maf` which by default only uses coding and nonsynonymous mutations.

 ## Summary of findings: